jhass/nodeinfo/PROTOCOL.md

 where the value of profile matches the resolution scope of the NodeInfo schema version that's being returned.

-A sever may provide additional representations.
+A server may provide additional representations.